What Is Bitcoin? Explained for Kids

 Your kid has probably heard the word “Bitcoin” by now.
 Maybe from you, maybe from a YouTube video, maybe from a kid at school whose dad won't stop talking about it.
 Either way, they're going to ask you what it is.
 Here's how to answer without their eyes glazing over.

-The longer version (for curious kids)
+How does Bitcoin work?
+(The longer version for curious kids)

 Regular money (dollars, euros, pesos) is created by governments.
 They can make more whenever they want.
 Bitcoin is different.
 A person (or group of people) using the name Satoshi Nakamoto created it in 2009, and they built rules into it that can't be changed.
 The biggest rule: there can never be more than 21 million bitcoins.
 That's it.
-Ever.
+Ever.1

 Try this at home